pydio/pydio-doc-admin-guide/1_quick_start/5_adding_collaboration_tools/01_only_office.md

 ### JWT Token Error

 After upgrading OnlyOffice to version >= 7.2, you may encounter a problem with the security token:
 when trying to open a document, you see an error popup with a _Json WebToken Error_ or similar.

-A quick-and-dirty solution for this is to disable JWT securisation of the connection.
-To do so:
+If you do not already pass the JWT_ENABLED=false environment variable at startup, you can disable this via the configuration file.

-- edit the OnlyOffice configuration file that can be found at:
+- Edit the OnlyOffice configuration file that can be found at:

 `/etc/onlyoffice/documentserver/local.json`

-- set all **3** values of token parameters to "false"
+- Set all **3** values of token parameters to "false"

 ```json
 {